Movable units are movable buildings that can be set up in the backyard of a friend, relative or carer’s home.

 - Information on housing options if you need to find better, more affordable and secure accommodation

-- Advice and support if you are having difficulty paying rent, living in housing that is in poor condition or having problems with your tenancy agreement.
+- Advice and support if you are having difficulty paying rent, living in housing that is in poor condition or having problems with your residential rental agreement.

 Call 1300 765 178 if you need help or go to the Housing for the Aged Action Group website to find out more.